 - attitude to risk – how much risk will become uncomfortable psychologically for the trustees, potentially leading to bad decisions like cashing out in a volatile market.

 With a proper risk evaluation carried out under the tustee investment policy, these recent wild swings in market value should not cause trustees too much distress.
 There will always be a link between risk and return; finding a comfortable balance between the two is the goal of all financial plans.
 This can also helo to reduce complaints from beneficiaries about the way a trust’s investments have performed.
 With any investments comes some volatility, even if entirely suitable, so this is to be expected from time to time.

 Some trustees may find new capital protected investments attractive, offering peace of mind, with capped maximum losses, and a protection over the real value of the trust’s investments.
 These investments could achieve a real return over time and be a good solution for trustees looking to limit risk, whilst protecting the monetary value of the trust fund against inflation.

 The recent market turmoil has reminded everyone that risk can never be removed from an investment.
 The past 10 years were unusual, and trustees have suddenly woken up to the need of professional financial advice, especially when it comes to fulfilling their trustee obligations, the most important of which is to protect the interest of beneficiaries.

-Laurence Daly is a financial planner at Tavistock Law, the Law Society’s partner for financial advice and investment management.
+Laurence Daly is a financial planner at Tavistock Law.